-Finally they settled out of court in 1909.
+She fought back in the press and in the courts.
+They battled until Twain settled out of court in 1909.
 Ashcroft got some money and Twain got the Lobster Pot.
 Just before he died, Twain sent a letter to John Hays Hammond:

 First & last, in one way & another, that putrescent pair cost me $50,000 — & yet I have come out ahead.
 For they are tied together for life, & I was the unwitting reason of it.